FormularSumo/formularsumo.co.uk/articles/pronouns.md

 get pretty confusing to use.
 There’s also the more short-term problem that because it’s relatively uncommon, it can still sound sort of strange in conversation - and using it requires you to actively ask everyone else to use it.
-Unfortunately it’s so common for people to use the pronoun of their sex that it takes quite a lot of effort not to.
+Unfortunately it’s so common for people to use the pronoun assumed of their sex that it takes quite a lot of effort not to.
 So right now, there’s not really a “perfect” solution.
 Using they has its issues, as do gendered pronouns.
 I realise that when most people refer to me as ‘he’ they’re probably not
 <em>intending</em> to treat me differently than if I were using another pronoun
 (even if - subconsciously - they may be).
 I know they’re just doing what